trealla-prolog/trealla-OLDv1/README.md

 	?- 不是.
 	false.

-Trealla goes one step beyond the standard and accepts as a variable name any atom beginning with Unicode uppercase...
+Trealla accepts as a variable any atom beginning with Unicode uppercase...

 	?- atom_upper(δ,C).
 	C = Δ.